monk-io/docs/docs/index.md

 Welcome to [Monk](https://monk.io), the stack orchestration platform.

 Monk lets you compose, deploy, and manage your entire stack, on your own infrastructure, with nearly zero DevOps overhead.

-Think of Monk as a Kubernetes and Terraform rolled into one tool: **a new orchestrator that lets you take control of both the application and provisioning layers in one place** by (1) writing feature-packed YAML manifests, and (2) using the CLI to interact directly with your containers and cloud provider(s) of choice.
+Think of Monk as a Kubernetes and Terraform rolled into one tool.
+Monk is **a new orchestrator that lets you take control of both the application and provisioning layers in one place** by (1) writing feature-packed YAML manifests, and (2) using the CLI to interact directly with your containers and cloud provider(s) of choice.

 [Download Monk](get-monk.md) and [get started in ten minutes or less](monk-in-10.md).

-We're a startup on a mission to make stacks stupid-easy to build and manage.
-We've built everything from scratch, engine included, and don't rely on any 3rd party platforms except Docker.

 !!!note